EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 videogames
 ```

-## Avoid underscores and always use lower case.
+## Avoid underscores and always use lowercase.

-In Mark Masse's [Rest API Design Rulebook: Designing Consistent Restful Web Service Interfaces](https://amzn.to/4gUr3Ht#?), he states as a "rule" the use of lower case in URIs and encourages the avoidance of underscores, because some devices highlight clickable resources with underscores, which can make links difficult to see.
+In Mark Masse's [REST API Design Rulebook: Designing Consistent Restful Web Service Interfaces](https://amzn.to/4gUr3Ht#?), he establishes as a "rule" the use of lowercase in URIs and discourages the use of underscores, because some devices underline clickable links, which can make underscores in URIs difficult to see.

 ```bash
 VIDEOGAMES❌